byVusi/hercules/README.md

 Data fetching is handled in /assets/data/js/fetchAppData.js:

 -   fetchAppData(url) — generic JSON fetch with error handling
--   fetchManifestJSON() — fetches app manifest
+-   fetchManifest() — fetches app manifest
--   fetchWorkoutProgramsJSON() — fetches workout programs
+-   fetchWorkoutPrograms() — fetches workout programs

-These functions are exposed under the appData namespace for easy import and use.
+These functions are exposed under the APP_DATA namespace for easy import and use.

 ## Local Storage Management